xjlin0/old.xjlin0.github.io/_posts/2015-01-14-inheritance-in-ruby-python-and-javascript.md

         "The red and black looked so nice!" end
   >> end
+  #  note: inheritance can also be done when initiating a new instance of Class
+  #  Incredibles = Class.new(Supermen)

   >> clark = Superman.new
   >> clark.fast_moving #=> "Shuuooo ..........you just moved!"